-7 Steps to Cleanse & Detox Your Post-Holiday Body
+7 Steps to Cleanse & Detox Your Body Daily

 But how do you cleanse and detox your body without spending hours doing research or breaking the bank?
 Detoxing doesn’t have to be complicated.
 One clever way to help your body’s own natural detoxification systems is to add some simple detox practices into your life on a daily basis.

 Detoxification refers to helping your body “clean out” your internal organs to rid them of bad bacteria, poisons, pollutants, and especially food waste.

 Granted, your body is detoxifying itself all of the time.
 After all, that is part of the job description for the colon, lungs, kidneys, lymph glands, skin, and especially the liver.

 However, with everything toxic that’s in our environment, combined with what we’re slathering on ourselves and ingesting, it’s a good idea to give your organs a helping hand periodically.

 Focus on These 7 Key Areas for the Best Detox Cleanse

 If you want to cleanse and detox your body the easy way, start small and take tiny steps in each of the seven broad categories listed below.
 If you’re consistent, over time you will establish healthy detoxification habits that will stay with (and benefit) you for a lifetime.

 #1 – WHAT YOU EAT.

 Let’s start with the basics.
 Your diet can either add to your toxic load or help you detoxify from it.
 Whole foods are what you are aiming for to help your body eliminate toxins.
 Greens like celery, spinach, parsley, kale, and cilantro contain fiber, phytonutrients, and chlorophyll (the substance that makes plants green).